-5 Creative & Healthy Ways to Use Up Thanksgiving Leftovers
+5 Creative and Healthy Ways to Use Up Thanksgiving Leftovers

 Welcome to Thrifty.
 A weekly column where assistant nutrition editor and registered dietitian, Jessica Ball, keeps it real on how to grocery shop on a budget, make healthy meals for one or two, and make earth-friendly choices without overhauling your entire life.